Story and Photography: Rhett Kleine

 The now familiar story continues a short way down the road in the Vasai Koliwada.
 But there is more activity on Vasai beach.
 Massive boats are propped up by bamboo scaffolding, standing like silent sentinels, all along yet another shore strewn with plastic waste.

-Shiva owns a couple of these boats, one of which is halfway through a fresh paint job in preparation for the annual pilgrimage to two islands off the coast there the gods dwell.
-Behind Shiva, fishermen wend their way through the towering hulls on scaffolds, while others work on the great decks readying them for the start of the fishing season.
+Shiva owns a couple of these boats, one of which is halfway through a fresh paint job in preparation for the annual pilgrimage to islands off the coast there the Koli believe their gods dwell.
+Behind Shiva, fishermen wend their way through the towering hulls on scaffolds, while others work on readying the great decks for the start of the fishing season.

 “The waters are dying,” he says, echoing a familiar lament.
 And he claims the biggest problem is overfishing.